Cibotium: Uses

 Cibotium barometz is best known for its role in ancient medicine.
 In traditional Chinese medicine, it is used as an anti-inflammatory and an anodyne; its rhizome hairs are used in Malaysia and China as a styptic for wounds.
 It is still exported from Malaysia for this purpose.
 Hair-covered pieces of the rhizome, with bud stalks imitating legs, were used to lend credence to the medieval legend of the Vegetable Lamb of Tartary, a half-sheep, half-plant hybrid.

-Historically, women in Hawai'i have used the furry part of the Cibotium as a tampon.
+Historically, women in Hawaiʻi have used the furry part of the Cibotium as a tampon.

 Threats

 Pressure on Hawaiian Cibotium habitats comes from development encroaching on the forested areas, especially the more accessible, lower-lying areas which are commercially attractive for land clearance.
 A less obvious threat comes from an invasive introduced tree fern species: Cyathea cooperi (the most popular garden tree fern in the United States), which has escaped from the islands' suburban gardens and now outcompetes the endemic flora.
 Wind-blown spores from this rapidly growing Australian import can migrate many miles into pristine Cibotium forests.
 This is a fairly recent phenomenon, but one which may eventually have grave consequences for the tree fern ecosystem in Hawaiʻi.